rafaelpsouza/in-memory-docker-database/README.md

 ### How to contribute

-Fell free to open issues and pull requests or send me an [e-mail][4].
+Fell free to open issues and pull requests or send me an [e-mail][4] if you want to code it.